stilldavid/userland-book/literary_problem/index.md

 have sub-directories for the months of the year, which in turn contain files for the days.
 The files are just little pieces of HTML and Markdown and some other stuff.
-Many years ago, before I really knew how to program, I wrote a script to glue them all together into a web page.
+Many years ago, before I really knew how to program, I wrote a script to glue them all together into a web page and serve them up to visitors.
 This sounds complicated, but all it really means is that if I want to write a blog entry, I just open a file and type some stuff.
 Here's an example for March 1st:

 <!-- exec -->